donalshijan/CrossChainAssetTransfer/README.md

 npx hardhat run deploy.js --network ethereum_sepolia
 npx hardhat run deploy.js --network bsc_testnet
 ```

 ## Start services and run test

+At this point you need to make sure you have funded the accounts which were used to deploy contracts with test ether and bnb from faucets, also fund the accounts which will involve in the testing with test ether and bnb from faucets to run the test.

+Set up the .env file with appropriate variables and values, and also set up the value for contract abi for the ERC20 token contract in the transfer.js/transfer.py script,this is the token you intend to transfer.

+The line
+`const ERC20_TOKEN_TO_TRANSFER_ABI = [...];` of the transfer.js file need to be provided with correct abi of erc20 token user wishes to transfer.

+After that run

 ```
 chmod +x start_services_and_run_test.sh
 bash start_services_and_run_test.sh
 ```
 This will start all the services and run a test which will make a bunch of transfer calls and monitor logs and evaluate the performance and cost of making transfers and output the results in a file called PerformanceAndCostEvaluationResults.txt.

 The test will take a while which is why it has a progress bar to indicate how far into the transfers are we currently in, and indicates us when the transfers have finished and the PerformanceAndCostEvaluationResults.txt is ready with final results.

 ## Start services

-To simply start all the services you need to
+To simply start all the services, you need to

-`cd TransferServiceOracle`
+    cd TransferServiceOracle

 and then run

-`python3 service.py`
+    python3 service.py

 To interact and make transfers

 You can use either the transfer.js or transfer.py script, which is a demo script to interact with the service to make transfer calls, a user can write their own script to interact with the contracts, obviously, but this is an example of how a typical interaction script should look like as it involves all the necessary actions to be taken on user's part.